PrismaticFlower/swbf-unmunge/readme.md

  -imgfmt <format> Set the output image format for textures.
 Can be 'tga', 'png' or 'dds'.
 Default is 'tga'.
  -platform <platform> Set the platform the input file was munged for.
 Can be 'pc', 'ps2' or 'xbox'.
 Default is 'pc'.
  -verbose Enable verbose output.
+ -mode <mode> Set the mode of operation for the tool.
+Can be 'extract' or 'explode'.
+   'extract' (default) - Extract and "unmunge" the contents of the file.
+   'explode' - Recursively explode the file's chunks into their hierarchies.
+   'assemble' - Recursively assemble a previously exploded file.
+Input files will be treated as directories.
 ```

 So as an example.